Rinchingiin Elbegdorj: Revolution of 1921

 By 1920, Elbegdorj's connection to Mongolian revolutionary groups and his expertise on Mongolian affairs made him an indispensable part of Soviet efforts to steer Mongolia's early revolutionary development.
 Along with Tsyben Zhamtsarano, another Buryat nationalist who had studied in St. Petersburg University, Elbegdorj turned to the Russian Communists to try to gain favor for the Buryats.
 When the Russian Politburo published a decree guaranteeing Buryat autonomy from Russia, Elbegdorj stressed it as something with "great significance to Mongolia".
 In 1920 he organized the first meetings between Mongolian revolutionaries and members of the Revolutionary Military Committee of the Fifth Red Army and acted as the group's Russian interpreter.
 He also accompanied delegates Soliin Danzan and Dambyn Chagdarjav to Moscow where they met Russian communist leader Nikolay Bukharin.
-He was also a guiding presence at the first secret meeting of the Mongolian People's Party held in Troitskosavsk from March 1–3, 1921 (later known as the First Party Congress of the MPRP), where the provisional revolutionary government of Mongolia was established.
+He was also a guiding presence at the first secret meeting of the Mongolian People's Party held in Troitskosavsk from 1921 March 1 to 3 (later known as the First Party Congress of the MPRP), where the provisional revolutionary government of Mongolia was established.
 When meeting Y. D. Yanson, head of the Siberian branch of the Soviet Ministry of Foreign Affairs, Elbegdorj proposed the establishment of a group dealing with Mongolian affairs within the Russian Communist Party.
 This plan came to fruition with the creation of the Asian Bureau (Aziatskoe Biuro) in Irkutsk in spring 1920.
 In 1921, Elbegdorj worked as the secretary of the Mongol-Tibetan department of the Far-Eastern department of the Comintern.

-Following the Outer Mongolian Revolution of 1921, Elbegdorj was appointed head of the Mongolian army training and education department.
+Following the Mongolian Revolution of 1921, Elbegdorj was appointed head of the Mongolian army training and education department.
 He returned to Mongolia in 1922.
 Along with Choibalsan, he established the radicalized Mongolian Revolutionary Youth League (MRYL), through which he exerted a strong influence on the political orientation of Mongolian revolutionary policy in its early years.
 By this time he was recognized as one of the leading figures of Mongolia's revolutionary government and with the backing he enjoyed from Moscow, he came to dominate the political scene in Ulan Bator, often emerging as victor from party infighting.
 In 1922 he successfully collaborated with Soliin Danzan and Damdin Sükhbaatar to eliminate Prime Minister Dogsomyn Bodoo in a power struggle.